 GPRS - MS Classes

-TE is the device that hosts the applications and the user interaction, while the MT is the part that connects to the network.
+TE is the equipment that accommodates the applications and the user interaction, while the MT is the part that connects to the network.

 In the following example, Palm Pilot is TE and Mobile phone is MT.

 In order to take advantage of the new GPRS services, we need new GPRS enabled handsets.
-There are three different classes of GPRS terminal quipments:
+There are three different classes of GPRS terminal equipments:

-Class A terminals can handle packet data and voice at the same time.
-In other words, we need two transceivers because the handset has to send and/or receive data and voice at the same time.
-This situation makes class A terminals significantly more expensive to manufacture than class B and C terminals.
+Class A terminals can manage both packet data and voice simultaneously.
+Which means, one needs two transceivers, as the handset has to send or receive data and voice at the same time.
+This is the main reason why class A terminals are high-priced to manufacture than class B and C terminals.

-Class C terminals can only handle either voice or data.
+Class C terminals can manage either only packet data or only voice.
 Examples of class C terminals are GPRS PCM/CIA cards, embedded modules in vending machines, and so on.

-Due to the high cost of class A handsets, most handset manufacturers have announced that their first handsets will be class B. There is currently work going on in 3GPP to standardize a lightweight A class in order to make handsets with simultaneous voice and data available at a reasonable cost.
+Due to the high cost of class A handsets, most handset manufacturers have announced that their first handsets will be class B. Currently, work is going on in 3GPP to standardize a lightweight class A in order to make handsets with simultaneous voice and data available at a reasonable cost.